Mexican Revolution: Revitalization under Lázaro Cárdenas: 1934–1940

 In the next year, 1936, to further stabilize his rule, Cárdenas further armed the peasants and workers and begins to organize them into formal militias.
-This proved to be useful later in his presidency as the militias came to his aid in a military coup in revolutionary Mexico in 1938.
+This proved to be useful later in his presidency as the militias came to his aid in an attempted military coup in 1938.
 Seeing no opposition from the bourgeoisie, generals, or conservative landlords, in 1936 Cárdenas began building collective agricultural enterprises called ejidos to help give peasants access to land, mostly in southern Mexico.
 These appeased some agriculturalists, but many peasants would have preferred receiving individual plots of land to which they had title.
 The aim of ejidos was to replace the large-scale landed estates, many of which were foreign owned.
 Andrés Molina Enríquez, the intellectual father of article 27 of the constitution empowering the state to expropriate property, criticized the move, saying that the state itself was replacing private landowners, while the peasants remained tied to the land.
 Ejidos were not very good at feeding large populations, causing an urban food crisis.
 To alleviate this, Cárdenas co-opted the support of capitalists to build large commercial farms to feed the urban population.
 This put the final nail in the coffin of the feudal hacienda system, making Mexico a mixed economy, combining agrarian socialism and industrial capitalism by 1940.

 Cárdenas dissolved the revolutionary party founded by Calles, and established a new party, the Partido de la Revolución Mexicana, organized by sectors.
 There were four sectors: industrial workers, peasants, middle class workers, largely employed by the government, and the army.
 Bringing the military into the party structure was controversial, privately opposed by General Manuel Avila Camacho, who succeeded Cárdenas and in the final reformulation of the party, removed the military sector.
 Cárdenas calculated to manage the military politically and to remove it from independently intervening in politics and to keep it from becoming a separate caste.
 This new party organization was a resurrection of corporatism, essentially organization by estates or interest groups.
 The party was reorganized once again in 1946 as the Institutional Revolutionary Party, which kept sectoral representation but eliminated the military as a sector.